seqscope/NovaScope/docs/getting_started/job_config.md

 *`layout`*

 A file to provide the layout of tiles in a section chip with the following format.
-If absent, NovaScope will automatically look for the sbcd layout within the NovaScope repository at [info/assets/layout_per_tile_basis](https://github.com/seqscope/NovaScope/tree/main/info/assets/layout_per_tile_basis), using the section chip ID for reference.
+If absent, NovaScope will automatically look for the spatial barcode (sbcd) layout within the NovaScope repository at [info/assets/layout_per_tile_basis](https://github.com/seqscope/NovaScope/tree/main/info/assets/layout_per_tile_basis), using the section chip ID for reference.

 ```yaml
 lane  tile  row  col  rowshift  colshift